 [ Nov.2015 ] I have been to Edinburgh many times, but this was my first visit to Scottish National Gallery.

-When you enter there, you will get a strong impression from the red wall as you can see from the photo.
+When you enter, you will get a strong impression from the red wall, as you can see from the photo.

 The older works were on the first floor, so we should have gone to upstairs first, but we did not know that, so we saw the ground floor first.

-There were a few rooms of Impressionists as well on the first floor at the back of the building.
+There were a few rooms of Impressionists on the first floor at the back of the building, as well.